Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/security_tokens/guide.en-gb.md

 This call will return a bearer access token for your local user.

-you can then use this token on Logs Data Platform backend APIs:
+You can then use this token on Logs Data Platform backend APIs:

 ```bash
 ldp@laptop curl -H 'content-type: application/json' --oauth2-bearer <access_token> -XPUT 'https://<your_cluster>.logs.ovh.com/api/search/universal/relative?query=*&range=300&filter=streams:a123aebc12345623aafd'
 ```

-or with the Bearer header
+Or with the Bearer header

 ```bash
 ldp@laptop curl -H 'content-type: application/json' -H "Authorization: Bearer <access_token>" -XPUT 'https://<your_cluster>.logs.ovh.com/api/search/universal/relative?query=*&range=300&filter=streams:a123aebc12345623aafd'
 ```

-These tokens do not expire but can be deleted whenever needed with this call
+These tokens do not expire but can be deleted whenever needed with this call:

 > [!api]
 >